elliotmangini/a11y-blog-01/README.md

     avoiding fonts that do not have distinct characters can be a great place to start.
 </p>

-<h1>Providing Options</h1>
+<h2>Providing Options</h2>
-<p>Now with that in mind, you can do something like implementing a toggles for different fonts, but you can also do something like not locking down your CSS so that someone can utilize their own style sheets using an AT tool or Screen Reader or something that would allow them to control how the page looks.</p>
+<p>Now with the above in mind, you can do something like implementing a toggles for different fonts, but you can also do something like not locking down your CSS so that someone can utilize their own style sheets using an AT tool or Screen Reader or something that would allow them to control how the page looks.</p>

+<h1>Conclusions</h1>

+<p>Accessibility is a crucial aspect of web development that is often overlooked due to the fast pace of most bootcamp programs.
+However, it is an important area for new developers to focus on as it helps make applications, websites, and products useful for a wider audience, including those with physical, cognitive, and visual disabilities.
+Developing with great accessibility doesn't take extra time <em>most
+of the time</em>, it just requires an awareness of a few basic principles, and that awareness can actually help us make decisions more easily about where to put what and how to do things.
+Hopefully, this brief introduction to key terms and concepts, and overview of how to develop and incorporate an accessibility plan will help you as you encounter new codebases and begin to make more specific decisions with regard to accessibility.
+By making accessibility a priority, we can create a more inclusive and accessible digital world for all.</p>